henatan99/tracking-app-api/README.md

 # Project Name

-This project is a backend rails API for tracking-app which is built based on RESTfull approach.
-Authorized users can make various requests.
+This project is a RESTfull rails backend API for personal health tracking application.
+The API let's users and front-end developers fetch various data with GET, POST, UPDATE and DESTROY requests.

 ## Models
+Four database model classes are defined
 - User model
 - Measurement model
 - Measured model